Final Rule: Trademark Fee Adjustment

 - New fee for requests for oral hearings: $500 per proceeding

-The USPTO is implementing partial refunds for petitions to cancel in default judgments if the cancellation involves only a nonuse or abandonment claim, the defendant didn’t appear, and there were no filings other than the petition to cancel.
+The USPTO has implemented partial refunds for petitions to cancel in default judgments if the cancellation involves only a nonuse or abandonment claim, the defendant didn’t appear, and there were no filings other than the petition to cancel.

 Paper filing fee changes

-Fees for certain Trademark and TTAB filings that are permitted to be submitted on paper will increase to help offset their higher processing costs.
+Fees for certain Trademark and TTAB filings that are permitted to be submitted on paper have increased to help offset their higher processing costs.
 See the Final Rule for these changes.

 Letter of protest procedures codified

-In addition to adjusting fees, we’re codifying the procedures for letters of protest.
+In addition to adjusting fees, we’ve codified the procedures for letters of protest.
 These procedures include modifications to our current practice in the Trademark Manual of Examining Procedure §§ 1715-1715.06 that encourage appropriate submissions to help us determine whether the submitted evidence supports a ground for refusal.
-These procedures will be effective January 2, 2021.
+These procedures went into effect January 2, 2021.

 Some of the requirements state that you must: